Brian Robison: Professional career

-Minnesota Vikings

 2007 season

-Robison was drafted by the Minnesota Vikings in the fourth round (102nd overall) of the 2007 NFL Draft.
+Robison was selected by the Minnesota Vikings in the fourth round (102nd overall) of the 2007 NFL draft.
 He was one of seven Longhorns selected by professional football teams, with the others being Michael Griffin (19th overall) and Aaron Ross (20th overall) in the first round, Justin Blalock (39th overall) and Tim Crowder (56th overall) in the second, Tarell Brown in the fifth (number 147th overall) and Kasey Studdard in the sixth (number 183rd overall).

 Robison appeared in all 16 games of his rookie season and made five starts at right defensive end.
 In his professional debut against the Atlanta Falcons in the season opener game, he notched a pair of sacks on quarterback Joey Harrington.
 In a week 4 game against the undefeated Green Bay Packers, Robison had five tackles and a sack of Brett Favre, who became the NFL's all-time leader in career touchdown passes during the game.
 His sack made him the last Vikings player to sack Favre.
 In the Vikings' 29–22 win over the Oakland Raiders in week 11, he was credited with a sack and a forced fumble.
 Robison earned All-Rookie honors after finishing his rookie campaign with 26 total tackles (20 of them solo), 4.5 sacks that ranked third among rookies and a forced fumble.